Cheques in Dubai, Abu Dhabi, UAE

 A couple of points to note:

-- During 2009 and 2010, due to the large number of check fraudsters in the UAE ending up in jail, there has been talk of making changes to the law, even from high ranking officials and authoritative individuals.
+- During 2009 and 2010, due to the large number of check fraudsters in the UAE ending up in jail, there was talk of making changes to the law, even from high ranking officials and authoritative individuals.
 Change may take time, especially as banks in the UAE happily use the current system as a defacto replacement for proper credit checks.

 Civil Court for bounced security cheques